Hyundai ix35 review

 The ix35 also has a strong safety record, with a five-star Euro NCAP rating.
 All cars get six airbags, stability control and active head restraints, while 4WD is an option on 2.0-litre diesels.
 However, although Hill-start Assist and pre-tensing seatbelts are standard, there’s no optional lane keep assist, blind spot monitoring or collision avoidance kit.

 Given its large exterior dimensions, it’s no surprise to find the ix35 makes a reasonably practical family car.
 Its boot opening isn’t as wide as that in either a Mazda CX-5 or a Honda CR-V, for example, although the boot floor is flat and there’s a decent 591 litres of boot space.
 This stretches to 1,436 litres with the rear seats folded – but there are no handy remote release levers in the luggage area.

 Still, you get a useful hidden compartment under the false boot floor, plus a number of shopping bag hooks, a 12V power supply and a luggage net.
 Elsewhere in the cabin you’ll find plenty of storage for odds and ends, including large door bins, a deep cubby under the front centre armrest and an air-conditioned glovebox.
 And while the hard plastic that covers the backs of the front seats looks a little cheap, the finish is tough and simple to keep clean.
 In the back, legroom isn't great for a car of this size, while access to the bench is hindered by the narrow door openings.

 On the plus side, the flat floor means those sitting in the middle seat get plenty of foot space.
 If you’re thinking of using the ix35 for caravan holidays, the towing capacity ranges from 750kg (unbraked) to 1200kg (braked).

-The cleanest engine is the 2WD 1.7 CRDi which returns fuel economy and CO2 emissions of 53.3mpg and 139g/km respectively, which isn't as low as some rivals.
+Next best, is the 2WD 1.7 CRDi BlueDrive which returns fuel economy and CO2 emissions of 54.3mpg and 135g/km, which isn't as low as some rivals.
+The non-BlueDrive model bumps this up to 53.3mpg and 139g/km respectively, making very little difference in the real world.
 Go for the more powerful, four-wheel drive 2.0 CRDi Auto in Premium spec and those figures become 40.4mpg and 183g/km.